-Mesopotamia is the name of an ancient region on whose grounds modern day Iraq came to be.
+Mesopotamia is the name of an ancient region on whose grounds modern-day Iraq came to be.
 Nicknamed the Cradle of Life, it’s considered by many to be the first instance of a proper civilization, having been the first entity to have people live in cities and to form governments to represent them.
 This ancient civilization was the foundation for many important developments, including creating the first forms of written language, agriculture, and religion.
-Let’s take a look in the very distant past at the region that mothered civilization as we know it and celebrate it with some fun Mesopotamia facts.
+Let’s take a look in the very distant past at the region that mothered civilization as we know it and celebrate it with some fun facts about Mesopotamia.

-#4 Some culture-related facts about Mesopotamia invoke their religion and systems of belief.
-They worshiped multiple gods and believed in the existence of demons created by the deities, demons that needed to be constantly kept happy to avoid punishment.
+Some culture-related facts about Mesopotamia invoke their religion and systems of belief.
+They worshiped multiple gods and believed in the existence of demons created by the deities.
+People had to keep the demons constantly happy to avoid punishment.

-#5 Every city of Mesopotamia was overseen by a particular patron deity representing a respective thing.
-This could refer to a variety of things from occupations to parts of the world, such as the sky or the earth.
+A particular patron deity representing a respective thing oversaw every city of Mesopotamia.
+This could refer to a variety of things, such as occupations.
+It could even talk about parts of the world, such as the sky or the earth.
 In order to pray and worship, the people of Mesopotamia built temples called Ziggurats, which fostered statues with their hands clasped that prayed on behalf of the visitors.

-Speaking of religion, some Mesopotamia facts really help us bring out the stranger customs and beliefs of ancient civilizations.
-For example, they didn’t belief that a thing such as the afterlife existed, instead holding the firm belief that people who died traveled underground as ghosts and returned to the dirt.
+Speaking of religion, some Mesopotamia facts really help us bring out the strange customs and beliefs of ancient civilizations.
+For example, they didn’t believe that a thing such as an afterlife existed.
+Instead, they held the firm belief that people who died traveled underground as ghosts and returned to the dirt.

-#7 We’ve already established that we can, for the most part, attribute the invention of the concept of a government to Mesopotamia, but what did it look like, to be more exact?
-The government they built went hand-in-hand with the monarchy of the time and it was a fascinating intertwining of democracy and hereditary monarchy rights.
-The ruler was determined by birth and the officials that would oversee the cities were elected.
+We’ve already established that we can, for the most part, attribute the invention of the concept of a government to Mesopotamia.
+But what did it look like, to be more exact?
+The government they built went hand-in-hand with the monarchy of the time.
+It was a fascinating intertwining of democracy and hereditary monarchy rights.
+The ruler came to lead through birth and people elected the officials that would oversee the cities.

-One of the main Mesopotamia facts to remember is the reputation the entity had built throughout history thanks to its given name of the Cradle of Civilization.
+One of the main facts about Mesopotamia you should remember is the reputation they built throughout history.
+Think of its given name of the Cradle of Civilization.
 They showed advancements in a variety of fields that were both innovative and revolutionary at the time.
-Among some of the many successes that can be attributed to their genius, we need to mention the creation of glass, the first formula for the Pythagorean Theorem, and the invention of some inventive ancient sanitation techniques.
+Among some of the many successes that we can attribute to their genius, we need to mention the creation of glass, the first formula for the Pythagorean Theorem, and, finally, the invention of some inventive ancient sanitation techniques.

 Mesopotamian culture also left a lasting impact on the way society functioned.
 In a sense, one could say that they laid out the foundation for trading methods as we know them today.
-Back in the early days, before the “urban explosions,” civilians tended to occupy their time with farming, producing crops that would be sufficient for their needs alone.
+Back in the early days, before the “urban explosions,” civilians tended to occupy their time with farming.
+They also produced crops that would be sufficient for their needs alone.
 As the population grew, they starting growing surplus plants that they could later sell for profit.

-#10 All these Mesopotamia facts are here to mostly show how they completely changed the flow of history.
-Sumerians gave us the first instance of written languages, which came carved in tablets in the form of shapes and drawings.
+All these Mesopotamia facts are here to mostly show how they completely changed the flow of history.
+Sumerians gave us the first instance of written languages, for example.
+It came carved in tablets in the form of shapes and drawings.
 Mesopotamians also invented the irrigation system.
-The most important creation of them all, however, has to be the invention of the famed wheel, something we can’t imagine our lives without.
+Finally, the most important creation of them all, however, has to be the invention of the famed wheel, something we can’t imagine our lives without.